Jose Zepeda vs. Ivan Baranchyk

-Jose Zepeda vs. Ivan Baranchyk was a professional boxing match contested between former world title challenger Jose Zepeda and former IBF light welterweight champion Ivan Baranchyk, with the vacant WBC Silver light welterweight title on the line.
+Jose Zepeda vs. Ivan Baranchyk, billed as This is Boxing, was a professional boxing match contested between former world title challenger Jose Zepeda and former IBF light welterweight champion Ivan Baranchyk, with the vacant WBC Silver light welterweight title on the line.
 The bout took place on October 3, 2020, at the MGM Grand Conference Center in Paradise, Nevada.
 Zepeda defeated Baranchyk via fifth-round knockout.

 Background

 After Ivan Baranchyk lost his IBF Super Lightweight Title to Josh Taylor on May 18, 2019, he fought and knocked out Gabriel Bracero to win the WBA Inter-Continental Super Lightweight Title and get back into title contention.

 Jose Zepeda was on a two-fight winning streak after losing a close Majority Decision to José Ramírez in 2019.
 One of the two wins was over former World Champion Jose Pedraza.
 He also beat the two-time world title challenger Kendo Castaneda by unanimous decision.

 Zepeda and Baranchyk were then scheduled to face off against each other, the winner would become the number one contender for the WBC title.